 Barbara Walter is Professor of Political Science and Associate Dean at the Graduate School of International Affairs and Pacific Studies at the University of California San Diego.
 She is an authority on international security, with an emphasis on internal wars, unconventional violence, and bargaining and conflict.
 She received her Ph.D. in political science from the University of Chicago, and held post docs at Harvard University and Columbia University.
 Walter is on the editorial board of the American Political Science Review, Journal of Politics, Journal of Conflict Resolution, International Studies Quarterly, and International Interactions.
 She is also the recipient of numerous grants and fellowships, including awards from the National Science Foundation, Carnegie Corporation of New York, Guggenheim, and Smith Richardson Foundations.

-Danny Hirschel-Burns edits Political Violence @ a Glance.
-He graduated from Swarthmore College in June of 2014.
+Danny Hirschel-Burns formerly edited Political Violence @ a Glance.
+He graduated from Swarthmore College in June 2014.
 He has previously worked for STAND and the Sentinel Project for Genocide Prevention.
 Danny blogs on civilian protection and political violence at The Widening Lens.
 He tweets under the handle @DHirschelBurns and lives in Washington DC.